 - You have something to contribute; so do others

 The aim of assertive behaviour is to satisfy the needs and wants of both parties involved in the situation.

 This is one of those things where it is not rocket science when you read it back to yourself, but which in my experience is poorly taught everywhere.
-TODO: discuss two-way nature of contract.

 Dave Bailey summarises of Marshall B. Rosenberg’s Non-Violent Communication, whose key advice is similar.
 Looks similar to the FBI Behavioral Change Stairway Model, (Vecchi, Van Hasseltb, and Romano 2005) which they use for hostage negotiations and suicide threats, so it is a literally battle-tested system in that regard.

 See also personality tests.

 Here is a name for a norm I notice and enjoy sometimes in academia: Crocker’s rules.